olebole/irafdoc/doc/imcoords.skyctran.rst

   input line and the new extended line is written to the output file.
 If transform = yes the computed output coordinates replace the input coordinates in the input line and the edited line is written to the output file.
-Transform is always set to <tt>"no"</tt> if the input is from the unredirected standard input.
+Transform is always set to <span style="font-family: monospace;">"no"</span> if the input is from the unredirected standard input.
   </dd>
   </dl>